 A residency by artist Atsuko Kamura at the Edge, 1st-4th May 2022.
-Book your place on eventbrite 2022

 Hanami (花見, “flower viewing”) is the Japanese traditional custom of enjoying the beauty of flowers (hana).
-Atsuko Kamura and Friction arts brings blossom to The Edge through a series workshops and a flowery installation.
+Atsuko Kamura and Friction arts brought blossom to The Edge through a series workshops and a flowery installation.

 PROGRAM OF EVENTS